 Extended travel insurance is where things get confusing as there are different terms and conditions for each individual benefit.
 It’s a separate policy.
 Extended travel insurance is also not automatically included with travel medical insurance.
 Here are some of the most common extended travel insurance policies.

 Having trip cancellation will allow you to cancel your trip before departure or while you’re travelling.
 To get paid out, you need to meet certain conditions e.g. you’re cancelling due to a qualifying reason.

 Baggage insurance pays you if your bags are lost or delayed.
 For delays, you would need to wait 4-6 hours before you can make it a claim.
 If your luggage is lost, there are specific conditions you need to meet before you can make a claim.

 Did your bags make it to your destination and you need to store them?
 For instance, you might be on a layover, have time before/after a flight, or you’ve arrived super early before you get to check in to your accommodation.
-Check out this review of Bagsort, the “Airbnb of luggage storage” (here’s a direct link to their website).
+Check out this review of Bagsort, the “Airbnb of luggage storage”.

 Rental Car Insurance

 Auto insurance is mandatory when you rent a car, but you don’t necessarily have to get it from the rental agency.
 If you have auto insurance at home, your policy likely covers you when you’re travelling.
 Best of all, your regular insurance plan will usually include third party liability insurance, so you don’t need to worry about purchasing additional coverage.

 If someone breaks into your hotel or motel and steals your personal belongings, you’d be able to make a claim.

 Accidental Death & Dismemberment